Safe Haven – A Ray of Hope

 Charity is programmed into us.
 It’s our heart.
 My husband John and I would shrivel if we did not give as we take, so after pondering on what our charity should focus on, we decided that our two main areas would be supporting underprivileged children and children with a disability.

-The effects that poverty can have on people including children can be devastating as disadvantaged children are 4.5 times more likely to develop severe mental health problems by the time they turn 11 (WHO, 2015).
+Poverty has devastating effects, especially on children.
+Disadvantaged children are 4.5 times more likely to develop severe mental health problems by age 11 (WHO, 2015).

 This Week Content